MaartenPJ/ADS-portfolio/README.md

 Early on in the minor, my task was researching which machine learning algorithms could be used on audio recognition, how to use them and what was common practice in the field of data science.
 For most machine learning (not deep learning) algoritms it is nescessary to identify and engineer features for the model to use in training.
-After reading several articles, papers, websites, etc. I found no information on extracting features from eating sounds.
+After reading several articles, papers, websites, etc. [links to articles?]
+I found no information on extracting features from eating sounds.
 Most instead opted for deep learning.
 After this, I made some visualisations of the data (waveform and spectrogram) and could not distinguish any clear commonalities between different positive samples.
 I then decided that we should first try a neural network.
 When I talked to the other groups using audio (emotions and dialogue), I heard that they were able to use spectrograms and MFCC's to create identifying features for different people/emotions.
 In one of the weekly meetings, one of the teachers also said MFCC's might help solve this problem.